Netflix/metaflow-service/README.md

 Usage without Docker:

 The test suite requires a PostgreSQL database, along with the following environment variables for connecting to the DB.
-The name for the test database is fixed to be `test` to avoid running tests in unsuitable environments.
+The environment variables required are prefixed by the app environment, which for testing *needs* to be set to `test` to avoid using an incorrect DB due to misconfiguration.

+  - APP_ENV=test
-  - MF_METADATA_DB_HOST [defaults to localhost]
+  - TEST_MF_METADATA_DB_HOST [defaults to localhost]
-  - MF_METADATA_DB_PORT [defaults to 5432]
+  - TEST_MF_METADATA_DB_PORT [defaults to 5432]
-  - MF_METADATA_DB_USER [defaults to postgres]
+  - TEST_MF_METADATA_DB_USER [defaults to postgres]
-  - MF_METADATA_DB_PSWD [defaults to postgres]
+  - TEST_MF_METADATA_DB_PSWD [defaults to postgres]

 > ```sh